kailash-manasarovar/statement/docs/timeline/2026/may.md

 - Or, are they terrified their own wives and mothers will find out?
 That might be it.
 - It's difficult to assess total insanity objectively.
 - Oh, is he *the* Paco Sendra?
+- Is he handing himself in?
+Is he on the good's side now?

 ## Me and Steve were chatting